gmgsangeetha/online-quiz-portal/README.md

 ## Note

-This project does not include an authentication system.
+This project does not include an authentication system for students since it a simple quiz portal.

 Users are identified using name input only.